A Guide to Low Blood Pressure (Hypotension)

 While low blood pressure isn’t talked about as much as high blood pressure, it can be disruptive and, in some cases, dangerous.
 If you’re experiencing symptoms, it’s always worth talking to your doctor or healthcare provider to determine the cause and discuss the changes you can make to manage this condition.

 Disclaimer: The information in this article is intended for educational purposes only.
+It does not replace medical advice, nor should it be used as a self-diagnosis tool.
 If you have symptoms of low blood pressure, speak to your doctor.
-They can advise on the best way to effectively manage your blood pressure.
+They can advise on the next course of action.

 Sources